The Noisy Room

 And remember: most of our politics now happens on social media.
 Candidates often read the same distorted feed.
 They are unlikely to change their minds.

-The Overton window shifts.
-Not because opinion changed, but because perception did.
+The window of discourse shifts.
+Not because opinions changed, but because perceptions of opinions did.

-When you believe the other side is extreme, you become more willing to treat them as a threat.
+When you believe the other side is extreme, you become more willing to treat them as a threat.7

 Both Democrats and Republicans vastly overestimate how many on the other side support political violence.
 The result is a populace primed to assume the other side is ready to do horrible things.